LeanMCP/leanmcp-sdk/packages/core/README.md

 **With Shared Dependencies:**

-For services that need shared dependencies, create a `config.ts` file in your `mcp` directory:
+For services that need shared dependencies, create a `config.ts` (example) file in your `mcp` directory:

 ```typescript
 // mcp/config.ts